 During my PhD I worked on an older episode in chondrichthyan evolution, studying the fossilised remains of acanthodians, some of the very earliest chondrichthyans which flourished during the Devonian.
 I continued this line of research during my first post-doc, in Paris, also becoming interested in early relatives of chimaeras from the Carboniferous.

 A unifying theme in my research into these areas is the use of computed tomographic (CT) methods to image difficult-to-visualise specimens.
 These methods use x-rays to allow scientists to non-destructively and three-dimensionally visualise the shape of fossils inside the rocky matrix.
 Usually, I use industrial CT scanners to do this, for example the facility in Life Sciences at the University of Bristol.
 However, I’ve also been lucky enough to get time on synchrotron scanners, such as the ESRF in Grenoble.
-I combine the data from these methods with phylogenetic and functional morphological methods.
+I feed the data from this into phylogenetic and functional morphological approaches to try and understand what these ancient animals were and how they lived.